07101994/07101994.github.io/_posts/design_patterns/2019-08-10-Singleton-Design-Pattern.md

 title: Singleton Design Pattern
 ---

 Singleton design pattern makes sure that there should be only one instance of the specific class at a given time.
-Please refer below example code for C# example.
+Please refer below example code for C# implementation.

 ## Example